Aranka Munk: Death of Ria Munk and Klimt portraits

-In 1911, her daughter Ria committed suicide.
+In 1911, Munk's daughter Ria committed suicide.
 An art collector and patron of the arts, Munk asked Gustav Klimt to paint a death-bed portrait of her daughter.
-Klimt painted three versions which had different fates.
+Klimt painted three versions, which each had different fates.
 The first portrait Klimt painted for Aranka Munk was "Ria Munk on Her Deathbed," which Munk found so upsetting that she gave it to a sculptor friend, whose heirs sold it after the war, passing through the collection of the singer Barbra Streisand.

 The second version was later reworked to show a dancer, and the third, which Munk kept, was the unfinished "Portrait of Ria Munk III", also known Frauenbildnis, which ended up in the Lentos Museum's collection.
 Klimt died before completing it.
+After Klimt's death Aranka Munk hung the unfinished portrait of her deceased daughter in her lake house.

-Nazi era and death in the Holocaust
+Persecution and death

-Aranka Munk was murdered in the Holocaust because of her Jewish heritage.
-The Nazis seized the Klimt painting from Munk after she was deported to a concentration camp where she died in 1941.
+In 1941, the Nazis seized her property and possessions and deported her to a concentration camp in Poland.
+On 26 November 1941, Aranka was murdered in the Holocaust because of her Jewish heritage.
 In 1942, her daughter Lola Munk died at the Chełmno Extermination Camp.